copsTvFan/cops-episode-guide/guide.md

   confirms that she is indeed the woman they are looking for.
 - Officer Zachary Johnson of the Las Vegas, NV Metropolitan Police Department stops a truck that has been reported stolen.
 The female driver steps out of the vehicle and is questioned.
-She initially claims that “it was a fair exchange” and continues to explain that the owner allowed her to drive the truck in exchange for forty dollars worth of crack cocaine.
+She initially claims that "it was a fair exchange" and continues to explain that the owner allowed her to drive the truck in exchange for forty dollars worth of crack cocaine.
 She later adds that she is a prostitute and decided to prolong the use of her vehicle for services rendered.
 The owner shows up and admits he knows the woman and